-We aim to ensure that discipline (Discipline, derived from the Latin word, disciplina, which means instruction, and derives from the root 'discere' which means to learn) teaches, supports and reinforces the skills and behaviours a pupil needs to succeed in learning.
+We aim to ensure that discipline teaches, supports and reinforces the skills and behaviours a pupil needs to succeed in learning.
 Our differentiated response to behaviour recognises that our children are unique and individual and that some will require additional support in order to achieve the high expectations we have for behaviour for all children.
 We aim to actively promote high self-esteem and high aspirations for all pupils, through an ethos that values every child.
 For children, being able to manage and understand their emotions, to apply thinking between feeling and action, and to increasingly show empathy and understanding to others is core to our work.

 We believe that high expectations are an important factor in achieving excellent behaviour and fostering positive attitudes within our school.
 The adults in our academy are familiar with this policy and know that they have a responsibility to model high standards of behaviour, both during interaction with the children and with each other.
 We acknowledge that our example has an important influence on the children.